 Trauma, anxiety, depression, attachment difficulties, adoption.

-MA Psychoanalytic Studies, Tavistock and Portman – University of East Londo.
-DPsych (candidate) Child and Adolescent Psychotherapy, British Psychotherapy Foundation – University College London.
+MA Psychoanalytic Studies, Tavistock and Portman – University of East London.
+DPsych Child and Adolescent Psychotherapy, British Psychotherapy Foundation – University College London.
 Member of the Association of Child Psychotherapists (ACP).